-2015 was a tense year for the relationship between India and Pakistan.
+The year 2015 was a tense one for the relationship between India and Pakistan.
 The two countries shot at and shelled each other across their border, canceled bilateral talks, and suffered multiple terror attacks.
 Though Indian Prime Minister Narendra Modi raised hopes for improved ties with a surprise visit to Lahore in December, the risk of more bloodshed between India and Pakistan remains frighteningly high.

 Of the dangers, none is greater than the threat of some kind of nuclear attack.
 Both India and Pakistan possess large nuclear arsenals.
 And both aim them at the other.
 While the possibility of all-out Armageddon can therefore never be ignored, these massive armories represent an even greater, more imminent peril: that terrorists will somehow take control of a warhead or nuclear materials to launch a catastrophic attack.
 According to the Nuclear Threat Initiative, a nuclear nonproliferation watchdog, both countries score poorly on their Nuclear Security Index, which assesses the security of nuclear materials around the world.